finnpiatscheck/2023-French_Guiana_soil_eDNA_metabarcoding/QUIIME 2 Pipelines/qiime2_16S_bacteria_pipeline.md

    --o-classification taxonomy_16S_SKLEARN.qza
 ```

 *NOTES: I don't know yet what are the differences between SILVA and Greengenes classifiers yet.
 It will be important to know and chose what is appropriate for our study.
-Other reference bases seem to be available too.*
+Other reference bases seem to be available too.
+EDIT: Greengenes seems to have used deprecated methods.
+Consider checking EzBioCloud and Ribosomal Database Project.*

 <br />